 The Treaty of Versailles

-According to the treaty of Versailles, the Reichswehr had to be reduced in the first months of 1920, and that meant the dissolution of all Free Corps.
-That measure caused great embitterment among the Free Corps who had fought for the Weimar Republic.
 The extreme right-wing politician Wolfgang Kapp made use of that situation.
 On March 13, he led the rebelling Freikorps’ march on Berlin and proclaimed himself Chancellor (Kapp-Putsch).
-In the Empire, that would have been high treason, yet now the Reichswehr refused to interfere.
-Nonetheless, the putsch collapsed after four days, because the civil servants in Berlin refused to take orders from Kapp, and all over the country general strikes occurred.
+In the Empire, that would have been high treason, yet now the Reichswehr officers would not give orders to fire at fellow Reichswehr troops.
+Nonetheless, the putsch collapsed after four days because the civil servants in Berlin refused to take orders from Kapp, and all over the country general strikes occurred.

 132 Milliards Goldmark reparations payments